OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 }
 ```

-Just like with `variables.tf`, you can also extend the native validation by adding custom rules in the `validators.tf` file as it is explained in the next point.
+Similar to `variables.tf`, you can extend the native validation by adding custom rules in the [`validators.tf`]({{% relref "creating_driver#validators" %}}) file.

+<a id="validators"></a>
 ### validators.tf

 This optional file allows you to define additional custom validations for user inputs.
-It uses Terraform local variables to describe constraints that go beyond the native validation defined in `variables.tf`.
+It uses Terraform local variables to describe constraints that go beyond the native validation defined in [`variables.tf`]({{% relref "creating_driver#variables" %}}).

 Each validator is declared inside a `locals` block under the `validators` object.
-Every key inside `validators` must exactly match the name of a variable declared in `variables.tf`.
+Every key inside `validators` must exactly match the name of a variable declared in [`variables.tf`]({{% relref "creating_driver#variables" %}}).
 This is how OneForm links the validator definition with the corresponding input.

 Each validator supports different types:

-- `list`: Validates that the input is one of the predefined values.
+- `list`: validates that the input is one of the predefined values.
 You must provide a `values` array of accepted strings.
-- `number`: Validates that the input falls within a numeric range.
+- `number`: validates that the input falls within a numeric range.
 Use the `values` object with `min`, `max`, or both.
-- `string`: Validates that the input matches a given regular expression pattern.
+- `string`: validates that the input matches a given regular expression pattern.
 In this case, the `values` field must include a `regex` key.
 - `map`: Allows for nested validations.
-You can use the `grouped_by` field to relate two variables (e.g., a zone must belong to a selected region).
+You can use the `grouped_by` field to relate two variables; for example, a zone must belong to a selected region.
 The `values` field must then contain a map where keys are the parent variable’s values and each key maps to a list of valid child values.

 Here’s a generic example: